 Keeping fingers and toes warm is crucial for fending off the cold, and simple hand, foot, and toe warmers can be a great and affordable way to stay comfortable.
 These can be disposable and cheap (like Hot Hands), and some brands are now making biodegradable hand warmers, which we appreciate.
-To use, simply stuff them in your gloves or underneath your feet (using a flat, foot-specific model) for some added warmth—they typically last for around 6 to 10 hours, which is plenty for a day at the resort.
-And for those who want to take it to the next level, some companies also make heated socks and insoles (Hotronic is a leader in this category), heated boots (like the K2 B.F.C.
-Heat 100), and heated gloves/mittens (like the Outdoor Research Lucent), although these often are quite pricey.
+To use, simply stuff them in your gloves or underneath your feet (using a flat, foot-specific model) for some added warmth—they typically last for around six to 10 hours, which is plenty for a day at the resort.
+And for those who want to take it to the next level, some companies also make heated socks and insoles (Hotronic is a leader in this category), heated boots (like the K2 BFC 100 Heat), and heated gloves/mittens (like the Outdoor Research Prevail), although these often are quite pricey.
 In the end, we recommend trying warmers before making such a big investment.
-A final tip: if you have an extra warmer handy, stick it in the same pocket as your smartphone to keep the battery running longer.
+A final tip: If you have an extra warmer handy, stick it in the same pocket as your smartphone to keep the battery running longer.

 Gloves vs. Mittens